PERSONAL FINANCE |

 DESCRIPTION

-Students learn how to improve their credit score.
-They begin by reviewing their credit report and identifying problems.
-They then try to buy a car and experience the difficulties created by poor credit.
-Students then begin to improve their credit score by paying off several overdue bills.
-Next they get a credit card, make some purchases, and pay off their credit card bill fully.
-Students continue this pattern to build a better credit score.
-Along the way, they try again to purchase a car and they experience the benefits of better credit.
+Students will learn how they can improve their credit scores.
+First, students will review a credit report and identify the issues.
+When attempting to purchase a car, students will experience the challenges caused by poor credit.
+Students will take actions to improve their credit score by paying off several overdue bills.
+Then, students will get a credit card, make some purchases, and pay off their credit card in full.
+This pattern will continue until students build a better credit score.
+Later in the process, students will attempt to purchase a car again, which will result in a different outcome due to improved credit.

 LEARNING OBJECTIVES

-• Students will be able to read a credit report and identify problem areas.
+- Students will review a credit report and identify potential problem areas.

-• Students will understand the impact of poor credit on major purchases such as an automobile.
+- Students will recognize how poor credit impacts major purchases such as buying an automobile.

-• Students will understand how paying off overdue bills will improve their credit score.
+- Students will explain the importance of paying off overdue bills to improve one’s credit score.

-• Students will learn to build a good credit history by using credit responsibly.
+- Students will take steps to build a good credit history by using credit responsibly.

-• Students will understand the concepts of a credit score, including what constitutes a good and a bad score.
+- Students will identify the concepts of a credit score and distinguish between factors that lead to good and bad scores.

 TIME